NCBI-Hackathons/drugdisco/README.md

 Developing new pharmaceutical drugs is crazy expensive.
 A big part of the cost comes from blindly screening millions of candidate compounds [cite].
 Ultimately, trying each one out in cell cultures or animals is too time consuming, too costly and ethically unsound.

 ## DrugDisco, the best fitting solution!
 DrugDisco makes trial-and-error drug discovery a thing of the past by using a rational and structure-based approach.
 It can screen millions of compounds _in silico_ to find the best fiting ligand for your target.
+It does this by combining the commerical, drug-like compounds in the ZINC15 database with the powerful MedusaDock program that simiulates molecular binding by allowing each molecule to bend in a natural way.

 In the picture below, the big blue blob is a target molecule and the red dot marks the spot where we want to fit a ligand.
 DrugDisco will sort through 20 million ligands and find the one that's most snug.
 <img src="https://github.com/NCBI-Hackathons/drugdisco/blob/master/dock-example.png" alt="molecule with binding site" width="600">